 Pharmaceutical companies will rely on pre-built data, process and analytic models for planning.
 They will apply advanced analytics to reduce costs and avoid resource bottleneck.
 When data is fragmented across multiple systems, it becomes difficult to share and access critical information.
 Clinical analytics, data mining and clinical data warehousing tools will help derive better insights to create better medicine.

-Embedded intelligence and analytics will make systems alert and responsive to the surroundings.
-Whether it is an application to detect users emotions using a smartphone or computer based decision support system, innovative machine based data interpretation will continue to grow.
+Embedded intelligence and analytics will make systems alert and responsive to their surroundings.
+Whether it is an application to detect users emotions using a smartphone or computer-based decision support system, innovative machine-based data interpretation will continue to grow.

 Trend #5 - Cloud Computing

-The on-demand nature of cloud computing and compliant software as a service solutions (SaaS) that vendors are offering, will continue to help small/medium sized life science companies to get the benefits of high performance computing.
+The on-demand nature of cloud computing and compliant software as a service solution (SaaS) that vendors are offering, will continue to help small/medium sized life science companies to get the benefits of high-performance computing.
 Full blown solutions used by big pharma companies will be available to them at significantly lower costs.
-The ‘pay-as-you-go’ model will let smaller companies keep control of regulated content on the cloud through secure, compliant platform over the web in their browser while allowing them to be scalable.
+The ‘pay-as-you-go’ model will let smaller companies keep control of regulated content on the cloud through the secure, compliant platform over the web in their browser while allowing them to be scalable.

 Trend #6 - Software Defined Applications and Infrastructure